ozzann/client-server-app/README.md

         CMD java -jar hello-world-1.0.0.jar server config.yml

-Because the server app uses 8080 and 8081 ports, they should be exposed in the Dockerfile.
+Because the web-service uses 8080 and 8081 ports, they should be exposed in the Dockerfile.

 ## Client application

 ### Overview

 The client application is quite a simple one-page Node.js application.
-It listens to a port number 3000 and also implements REST API and provides a web-interface to ping the server.
+It listens to a port number 3000 and also implements REST API and provides a web-interface to access to the web-service.
 Node.js provides many very useful frameworks and modules which significantly simplify the process of development.
 In this the following list of frameworks is used:

 - **Express framework** makes the client listening to a 3000 port